This healthy pumpkin spice granola recipe is a naturally sweetened and salty snack that is a healthy and crunchy way to curb your sweet tooth.

 - In a large bowl, mix together dry ingredients.

 - In a small bowl, whisk together wet ingredients.
 Combine wet & dry ingredients together.
+Stirring well.

 - Spread evenly onto a parchment lined baking sheet.

-- Let cool & store in an airtight container.
+- Store in an airtight container.